 - Make “Unsubscribing” as easy as possible – Finally, although it seems counterproductive…make “unsubscribing” as EASY as possible!
 If someone is on your list who doesn’t want to me…let them easily remove themselves!!
 Services like GetResponse and MailChimp automatically add areas at the bottom of the emails saying “click this button to unsubscribe”.
 If you are using a service that requires your readers to unsubscribe, go to a different screen to say why, confirm the unsubscription in their email, etc…you are doing yourself a disservice.
 One button…one time.
 Make it easy.
 PS…NOT having the ability to unsubscribe from your email list IN the email is actually illegal!!
 Check out the CAN-SPAM act of 2003.

 Thank you so much!!

 I hope you loved that information as much as I loved writing it for you!!
 I’m super stoked to see your newsletters take off!!
-If you are in the free library area, be sure you head over to the blog (I’ve put the link in the text area of this module) to participate in the comment area and ask any questions you might have!!!!
-Also, make sure you read the text below this video for all of the links we’ve talked about!!
-I’ve also included a PDF of the script, in case reading is a little bit easier for you to consume!
+If you are in the membership, be sure you head over to the community to participate in the conversation and ask any questions you might have!!